-Criminal investigations can hinge on tracking down telephone information —and criminals know it.
-They will often take advantage of number portability to evade detection, swapping telephones and numbers from one Service Provider to another in order to evade detection.
+Criminal investigations can hinge on tracking down telephone information.
+Lawbreakers often take advantage of number portability by swapping telephones numbers from one Service Provider to another in order to evade detection.
 This can significantly hamper and delay investigations.

-Existing customers who are renewing their service will receive an email notification ~90 days before the contract termination date.
-Upon receipt, you will be asked to validate the contact information for your primary, secondary and billing contacts and provide information for any third party agents associated with your account.
-Once received, your eligibility status will be confirmed and a Renewal Agreement will be emailed to you.
-It is important that you provide the information in a timely fashion in order to keep your account active.
+Existing customers who wish to renew will receive an email notification ~90 days before the contract termination date.
+Upon receipt, you will be asked to validate information for your primary, secondary and billing contacts as well as any third-party agents associated with your account.
+Once your eligibility status is confirmed, a Renewal Agreement will be emailed to you.